 Diabetic Retinopathy

-Diabetes currently affects one in ten people worldwide
+Diabetes currently affects one in ten people worldwide.
+Understanding diabetic retinopathy is vital to protecting your sight.

 What is Diabetic Retinopathy?

-It is an eye condition that can cause vision loss and blindness in people who have diabetes.
-It affects the blood vessels in the retina – the light sensitive layer of tissue in the back of the eye
+Diabetic retinopathy is an eye condition that can cause vision loss and blindness in people who have diabetes.
+It affects the blood vessels in the retina, the light-sensitive layer of tissue at the back of the eye.

-If you have diabetes, it is very important to get an in depth dilated eye examination at least once a year.
+If you have diabetes, it is very important to have a thorough dilated eye examination at least once a year.
 Diabetic retinopathy may not have any symptoms at first, but finding it early can help you take steps to protect your vision.

 • Spots or dark strings floating in your vision (floaters)